safety-data/akka-persistence-redis/README.markdown

 ```

 For more details on the available capabilities of the journal query, please refer to the API documentation.

+## Database Configuration

+This plugin uses [rediscala](https://github.com/etaty/rediscala) to connect to redis databases and is configured using [Typesafe config](https://github.com/typesafehub/config/) library.

+A default database configuration is used for all components, under the path `akka-persistence-redis.redis`.
+You may either override this path to apply changes to all components, or override it locally for each component.

+See the [reference configuration](src/main/resources/reference.conf) for more details on possible configuration.

 ## License